FEUTechACMX/acm-app/README.md

 ### Getting Started

+1. For development, you must have secret sharing access for the environment variables.
+Do contact the [Webmaster](mailto:alpha.coma.ict@gmail.com) for access.

-1. Clone the repository and change directory.
+2. Clone the repository and change directory.

    ```bash
     git clone https://github.com/FEUTechACM/acm-app.git acm-app